Everything we know so far about Amazon’s Prime Early Access Sale 2022 | CNN Underscored

 When is the Prime Early Access Sale 2022?

-Amazon announced that the Prime Fall Deal Event will take place this year on October 11 and 12.
+Amazon announced that the Prime Early Access Sale will take place this year on Oct.
+11 and 12.

 For the past several years, Amazon Prime Day has also spanned two days.
 Prior to 2020, Prime Day always took place in July, but the sale was delayed in 2020 due to the pandemic, taking place in October instead.
 In 2021, the event returned to summer with a June date, and earlier this year, Prime Day took place in July.

-Now, it seems Amazon is paying homage to the previous pre-holiday Prime Day of 2020 with the announcement of the Prime Fall Deal Event.
+Now it seems Amazon is paying homage to the previous pre-holiday Prime Day of 2020 with the announcement of the Prime Early Access Sale.

 How to prepare for the Prime Early Access Sale

-First thing’s first: Make sure you actually have an Amazon Prime membership.
+First things first: Make sure you actually have an Amazon Prime membership.
 You can sign up for a 30-day free trial here, after which your membership will cost $14.99 per month or $139 per year.
 In addition to fast, free two-day shipping, you’ll also have access to Prime Video ad-free music streaming, unlimited photo storage and unlimited reading.
-Many of the Prime Fall Deal Event’s best deals, including Lightning Deals (we’ll get to that in a second), are only available to Prime members.
+Many of the Prime Early Access Sale’s best deals, including Lightning Deals (we’ll get to that in a second), are only available to Prime members.

 Once your membership is all squared away, you should also take some time to ensure your payment methods, including 1-Click settings and default delivery, are up to date so that you can snag your desired deals in a timely fashion.